 Description: To expand your disk drive, joining the unallocated space of some other partition alongside the drive is vital.
 You may have to deal with different issues if you don't know any methods or tools to expand hard drive space.
-Follow this piece of information to understand how to create and move unallocated space on Windows 11/10/7.
+Follow this piece of information to understand how to create and move unallocated space on Windows 11/10/7 and Windows Server OS.

 IM-Magic Partition Resizer Free is popularly known for its characteristics.
 It includes free, efficient, and powerful resizing software allowing users worldwide to distribute, extend, copy, shrink, delete, format, and make unallocated space into partition without destroying the data on the partition.